paulopimenta6/ph_codes/R/elsa/img/README.md

 It is hoped that these results can help in the perception of patterns and indices that relate pollution to kidney diseases.

-## Descriptive statistics - Part 1
+## Descriptive Statistics - Part 1

 ### Sample age